xdrpp/stc/cmd/stc/stc.1.md

 signing it.
 In edit mode, stc repeatedly invokes a text editor to allow somewhat interactive editing of transactions.
 In hash mode, stc hashes a transactions to facilitate creation of pre-signed transactions or lookup of transaction results.
-In post mode, stc posts a transaction to the network.
-Finally, key management mode allows one to maintain a set of signing keys, while network query mode allows one to query the network for account and fee status.
+Key management mode allows one to maintain a set of signing keys.
+Finally, network mode allows one to post transactions or query the network for account and fee status.

 ## Default mode